dennissxz/gene-regulatory-networks/summary/61-grn-ggm.md

 - However, for interventional data, BNs outperform GGMs and RNs, especially when taking the edge directions rather than just the skeletons of the graphs into account.
 This suggests that the higher computational costs of inference with BNs over GGMs and RNs are not justified when using only passive observations, but that active interventions in the form of gene knockouts and over-expressions are required to exploit the full potential of BNs.

 Data, software and supplementary material are available from http://www.bioss.sari.ac.uk/staff/adriano/research.html.
+(Page not found)

 ## Methods